-38. Are any of the terms in the following standard documents invalid, unenforceable or contrary to standard practice in your jurisdiction?
-If yes, set out below any necessary amendments to make those terms are valid, enforceable and reflective of standard practice.
+38. Are any of the terms in the standard documents below invalid, unenforceable or contrary to standard practice in your jurisdiction?
+If yes, set out any necessary amendments to make those terms are valid, enforceable and reflective of standard practice.